seqan/seqan/manual/source/Tutorial/Algorithms/PatternMatching/IndexedPatternMatching.rst

 .. tip::

-   Indices in SeqAn are build on demand.
+   Indices in SeqAn are built on demand.
    That means that the index tables are not build when the constructor is called, but when we search for a pattern for the first time.

 Exact Search